- Graduate

 Course planning is completed in cooperation with your supervisor and committee.

 For course planning assistance and advising throughout your degree, we encourage you to meet with Jessie Choi, FHS Manager, Graduate Programs.
 For assistance with your thesis defence procedure, please connect with Margaret van Soest, MSc & PhD Program Assistant.
-We encourage you to do this two semesters prior to your planned thesis proposal defence.
+We encourage you to contact the Grad Programs team two semesters prior to your planned thesis defence.

 Please refer to the advising guide for further resources during your program.